 Four Deadly Habits that kill your self esteem

 Four ways to see yourself as you really are

 Too often we have a distorted view of our self.
 How you see yourself determines how you feel.
 There are four deadly habits that eat away at your self image, your self esteem.
-Our self image defines our feelings, our values and our self worth.
+Your self image defines your feelings, your values and your self worth.

 Ending the four deadly habits

 1. Stop comparing yourself to other people.

 The only person you should compare yourself to is yourself.
 They should only be one person in that mirror, you.
 What you should compare yourself to is what you used to be.
 That is the only valid comparison.
 That is the only valid way of looking at who you are in comparison with how you should be.
 What other people have, what other people can do, is not the measure to work with.
 They have different backgrounds, different motivation, different resources.
 You are not you.
 The correct measure is whether you are better than you used to be.
 Nothing else.

 You can't please everyone.
 Trying to please everyone means diminishing yourself.
 The person who matters most in your life is you.
 If you look in your second mirror the only person there should be you.
 The person you need to please is your own internal critic.
 You need to keep improving steadily, achieving small gains, celebrating a continuous process to getting better and better at what matters to you.